 Optional Finish Roast

-- Some nuts will taste better if they also have a slow roast after the dehydration.
-If there is no info for "finish in oven?" in table below, then roasting isn't necessary or doesn't bring out any more flavors.
+- Some nuts will taste better if they are briefly roasted at a higher temperature than the dehydration.
+If there is no info for "finish roast?" in table below, then roasting isn't necessary or doesn't bring out any more flavors.

-- Set oven to low heat (see table below).
-Place nuts on parchment paper, silicone mat, on a sheet pan and low roast for the time specified.
+- Set oven to appropriate temperature (see table below).
+Place nuts on parchment paper or silicone mat in a sheet pan and roast for the time specified.

-- Store in an airtight container.
-I keep mine in the fridge to add shelf-life.
+- Store in an airtight container in a cool, dry place.
+I keep mine in the fridge or freezer to add shelf-life.

 Here’s a recipe for spicy and sweet nuts.
 Makes a holiday (or any time of year) treat, and a great gift idea!